microse-rpc/microse-py/README.md

 ```

 *TIP: in regular python script, calling a class as a function will create an*
-*instance, but since alar uses that signature for singletons, and*
+*instance, but since microse uses this signature for function calls, so to*
-*`app.Bootstrap` is technically not a class, so it has its own behavior and*
+*create instance, we should use the `new` method instead.
+This may seem a little*
-*calling style.
-This may seem a little weird at first, but it will get by.*
+*odd at first, but it will get by.*

 ### Non-class Module